volovikariel/MoodleNotifier/README.md

 2. Put in your concordia password.
 3. Put in your email (only works with GMAIL).
 4. Put in your email app password.
+5. Put in the email(s) you want to receive the notifications.
+6. Now put in the delay between fetches you'd like to have.
 <details>
   <summary>How to get an app password</summary>